Search

 News & Views

-Learn about the latest TSBVI Media Minute posts on the MakerSpace, Fine Arts, Theater, and Summer Programs.
+Learn about the TSBVI Media Minute posts from Spring 2025 on Low Vision Awareness, Science, and Friendship.
 The Media Minute is a campus resource which uses current and historical media to highlight programming across various TSBVI departments—Comprehensive Programs (Instructional and Residential), Short-Term Programs, Outreach, and the Curriculum Department.

 A pair of hands using braille to read